;

 • Completion of Graduate Application for Initial Admission to PTEP

-• Completion of EDFE 130 or Application for Student Teaching
+• Application for Student Teaching

 • Successfully pass content specific PRAXIS test prior to Student Teaching